Tver Oblast: History

-There was already a settlement on the point of land at the confluence of the Tmaka River and Volga rivers in the 9th and 10th centuries.
-A fortress was built on the site much later, during the fighting between the Rostov-Suzdal princes and Novgorod Republic.

-In the 18th century, Tver became the center of the Tver province, first of the St. Petersburg province (1708-1727), and then of the Novgorod province.
+There was a settlement on land at the confluence of the Tmaka River and Volga Rivers in the 9th and 10th centuries.
+A fortress was built on the site much later, during the fighting between the Rostov-Suzdal princes and the Novgorod Republic.
+From the 13th to 15th centuries, the area was part of the Principality of Tver, which competed with Moscow for supremacy in Russia, except for the western outskirts with Toropets, which were part of the Principality of Smolensk and Grand Duchy of Lithuania.
+The south-western part with Bely formed part of the Polish–Lithuanian Commonwealth until 1654.

-In 1775, the Tver governorate was formed, in 1796 - the Tver province.

-In 1929, Tver became the center of the Tver District of the Moscow Oblast.

-On January 29, 1935, the Kalinin Oblast was formed from parts of the Western, Leningrad and Moscow Oblast.

-Germany occupied part of this area in 1941-3.
+In the 18th century, Tver became an administrative center; at first, it was part of Saint Petersburg Governorate (1708–1727), and then, of Novgorod Governorate.
+In 1775, the Tver Viceroyalty was formed; in 1796, it was transformed into Tver Governorate.
+In September 1929, Tver became the administrative center of Tver District of Moscow Oblast in the Russian Soviet Federative Socialist Republic (Russian SFSR).
+In November 1931, the city of Tver was renamed Kalinin.
+On 29 January 1935, Kalinin Oblast was formed from parts of Western, Leningrad and Moscow Oblasts.
+Ostashkov housed a NKVD prisoner-of-war camp for some 7,000 Poles, taken prisoner during the invasion of Poland at the start of World War II, 6,300 of whom were murdered in 1940 in Kalinin as part of the Katyn massacre, and buried in Mednoye.
+Germany occupied part of this area from 1941 to 1943.

-On July 17, 1990, by decree of the Presidium of the Supreme Soviet of the RSFSR, the Kalinin Oblast was renamed the Tver Oblast.
-On April 21, 1992, the Congress of People's Deputies of Russia approved the decision of the presidium of the parliament to rename the region, amending Art.
-71 of the Constitution of the RSFSR of 1978, which entered into force on May 16, 1992.
+On 17 July 1990, by decree of the Presidium of the Supreme Soviet of the Russian SFSR, the Kalinin Oblast was renamed Tver Oblast.
+On 21 April 1992, the Congress of People's Deputies of Russia approved the decision of the presidium of the parliament to rename the region, amending Art.
+71 of the Constitution of the Russian SFSR of 1978, which entered into force on May 16, 1992.

-On 13 June 1996 Tver Oblast, alongside Leningrad Oblast and Saint Petersburg, signed a power-sharing agreement with the federal government, granting it autonomy.
+On 13 June 1996, Tver Oblast, alongside Leningrad Oblast and the city of Saint Petersburg, signed a power-sharing agreement with the federal government, granting it autonomy.
 This agreement would be abolished on 19 February 2002.

+On August 23, 2023, a private jet carrying Yevgeny Prigozhin, the Wagner Group leader, crashed in the region.